 We are currently working to enhance the Question of Care project to further meet the needs of professionals and organizations in our community with funding from a local family foundation.
 We will be establishing a financially sustainable model for the project that will no longer be reliant on grants.

 For more information or to see the training schedule, visit www.questionofcare.com.

-Similar to our opioid project in 2017-18, beginning in 2018 until 2020 we will be working to support helping professionals and members of the public in Peterborough City and County with evidence-based information and supports as we transition to legal cannabis for non-medical use.
+Similar to our opioid project in 2017-18, beginning in 2018 until March 2020 we worked to support helping professionals and members of the public in Peterborough City and County with evidence-based information and supports as we transitioned to legal cannabis for non-medical use.
 One of the resources developed through this project is the Cannabis Hub.
-We will also be hosting a number of focus groups on cannabis use and harm reduction near the end of 2019.
-Stay tuned for more details.

 Past Project: PDS Panel

 The PDS Panel was an opportunity for people with lived experience related to substance use to use their experiences to help inform local programs, policies and initiatives.
 It was also an opportunity for organizations to get feedback on their activities and adapt them to better meet the needs of people with lived experience of substance use.

 Over the course of a one-year pilot project (2017-18), we established the panel, which offered consulting services to PDS member organizations.
 We are currently exploring additional funding opportunities to support a second phase of this project, with a goal of expanding access to the panel’s services beyond PDS partners to any interested organization in the community.

 Past Project: Peterborough Regional Overdose Preparedness Project

 The Peterborough Police Service with PDS and other supporting organizations received funding in July 2017 from Proceeds of Crime Front-Line Policing program to support the harm reduction work already happening in our community.

 From September 2017 to March 2018, PDS undertook a number of project components to meet identified harm reduction needs in our community.
 These activities included: